abourdin/cache-flow/README.md

 const cache = new SimpleCache();
 ```

 But what if your Redis server has to restart or goes down?
-Don't worry, **Cache Flow** has got your covered!
+Don't worry, **Cache Flow** has got you covered!

 In case your Redis server temporarily goes down, all your caches will automatically fallback to an in-memory LRU cache, until
 your Redis server is back online.
 As soon as your caches can reconnect, they'll switch back to using Redis.
 This way, you